-In planning its budget each year, Aoibhneas will review the timing of the likely cash flows in and out as well as the levels of income and spending.
-In the event there is a possibility that funding from a particular source will be cut.
-Aoibhneas may need reserves to fund committed expenditure whilst they source alternative funding.
+In planning its budget each year, Aoibhneas will review the timing of the likely cash flows in and out as well as the levels of income and expenditure.
+In the event there is a possibility that funding from a particular source will be cut, Aoibhneas may need reserves to fund committed expenditure whilst they source alternative funding.

-As of the most recent review in 2018, the board of directors determined that based on the above analysis, the total sum of reserves that the organisation should carry on an ongoing basis should be in the range €210,000
+As of the most recent review in 2020, the Board of Directors determined that based on the above analysis, the total sum of reserves that the organisation should carry on an ongoing basis should be in the range €260,000.